 Max Wilson was born some time ago, somewhere.
 He had an abnormal childhood.
-He watched a lot of television and cartoons, read comics, technical magazines and Playboy.
+He watched a lot of film noir movies, television and cartoons.
+He read comics, technical magazines and Playboy.
 He used to read these under the desk in English, History and French classes.
 He failed French.
 The Science Master discovered one of his Playboy magazines.
-The magazine was confiscated and Max received six cuts of the cane across his fingers.
+The magazine was confiscated and Max received six cuts of the cane across his fingers, on both hands.
 He never got the magazine back.
-He discovered that he really liked girls, but he never got to meet any because he went to an all boys school.
+He discovered that he really liked girls, but he never got to meet any because he went to an all-boys school.

-Later he worked in advertising photography for a while where he enjoyed an environment of young scantily clad female models flitting about in dressing rooms and studios.
-He developed a fine appreciation of high quality femininity.
+Later he worked in advertising photography for many years where he enjoyed an environment of young scantily clad female models flitting about in dressing rooms and studios.
+He developed a fine appreciation of high quality fluff.
 He learned how to drink beer.
-Even later he went to an art school where he learned how to draw his favourite life objects — nude girls.
+Even later he went to a highly prestigious art school where he learned how to draw his favorite life objects — nude girls.

-From this background of television, cartoons, comics, photography, art models, softcore porn and beer he developed a strong obsession for art featuring the female form and their more intimate personal beings.
-Taking from all these life experiences and obsessions he created Max Wilson Productions and that's who Max Wilson is.
+From this background of film noir movies, television, cartoons, comics, photography, art models, softcore porn and beer he developed a strong ethic of stoic manliness (now slighted as toxic masculinity by the wokerati), which he strives to refine and perfect daily despite being labelled a pariah by the current genre of post‑modernist gobbledygeeks.
+Taking from all these life experiences he created Max Wilson Productions and that's who Max Wilson is.